MiniFate/MiniFate/_chapters/02-world-building.md

 ---
 ## World Building

 In MiniFate, character creation and setting creation happen together.
-Players and the GM may show up to the first session with rough ideas, but ultimately settings are defined by their characters and vice versa.
-A ~~Pirate Captain Who Hates Violence~~ in a world with ~~Magic is Suddenly Real~~ is very different than one on the ~~Blood Drenched Sands of the Caribbean~~.
+It is good to have a rough idea of what type of game the players and GM want to play, but ultimately settings are defined by their characters and vice versa.
+A ~~Pirate Captain Who Hates Violence~~ in a world where ~~Magic is Suddenly Real~~ is very different than one on the ~~Blood Drenched Sands of the Caribbean~~.

 The game creation process should be collaborative, so it is often best to set aside the first session in order to design the setting and the PCs as a group.
-It is good to start with a very broad definition of the setting and then build PCs, using their creation to find out more details of the setting.
+A good way to structure world building is to come up with a broad definition of the setting and then build the PCs.
+This lets you use character creation to define the details of the world.

 ### Setting